Fraud Risk Management: Addressing the Common Types of Internal Fraud

 - Misappropriation of Assets and Resources

-This includes check forgery; payroll fraud; theft of cash, inventory, or stock; and theft of services.
+This includes check forgery; payroll fraud; theft of cash, inventory or stock; and theft of services.
 Some employees may engage in fraudulent invoicing (i.e., charging for products or services that were not delivered) and check tampering (i.e., writing checks to fake payees and collecting the funds thereafter).

 - Manipulating Financial Statements

-This involves misrepresenting figures on the company’s financial statement to create a financial opportunity for an entity, an individual, or a group of people.
-Stock price manipulation, disbursing larger sums of year-end bonuses, and granting favorable loan terms, fall under this category.
+This involves misrepresenting figures on the company’s financial statement to create a financial opportunity for an entity, an individual or a group of people.
+Stock price manipulation, disbursing larger sums of year-end bonuses and granting favorable loan terms, fall under this category.

 - Bribery and Corruption

-This includes fraudulent schemes such as getting kickbacks, channeling funds to shell companies, manipulating contracts and giving bribes to influence decision-making, or substituting quality supplies or company equipment with inferior ones.
+This includes fraudulent schemes such as getting kickbacks, channeling funds to shell companies, manipulating contracts and giving bribes to influence decision-making or substituting quality supplies or company equipment with inferior ones.

 To mitigate these, your organization should have a system to manage and address fraud risks.

-What activities should be included in your fraud risk management process?
+How to conduct your fraud risk management process?